stark-lang/stark/doc/stark-language-reference.md

 [:top:](#stark-language-reference)
 ### Struct types

 A structure type (or struct type) is a value type that can encapsulate data.
+There are 4 kinds of struct:

+- `struct`: a regular struct
+- `region struct`: a linear typed struct used to allocate dynamic data inside
+- `linear struct`: a linear typed struct with linear capabilities
+- `ref struct`: a struct that can be only used through a reference and cannot be copied directly

 #### Struct with a fixed constructor